raspy135/Qun-mk2/README.md

 * [Presets](https://github.com/raspy135/Qun-mk2/blob/main/sd_template.zip): Download tone presets and install (see under Load Preset).
 We constantly update the tone presets.
 * [Issues](https://github.com/raspy135/Qun-synthesizer/issues): Report issues when you have problems or questions.
 * [Firmware](./firmware): Firmware updates and instructions (see README.md).
-* [CheatSheet](./cheatsheet.pdf): A cheat sheet listing buttons, modes and sub-modes, shortcuts, and synth parameters.
+* [CheatSheet](./cheatsheet.pdf): A printable cheat sheet listing buttons, modes and sub-modes, shortcuts, and synth parameters.

 **We are looking for your feedback!
 For general impressions and feedback, please email them to info@nunomo.net or join Nunomo's Discord server!**

 ## Overview of the QUN mk2

+Highlights:

-Qun mk2 has a two-oscillator virtual analog, FM, granular sound engine.
+Qun mk2 has a 2 oscillator virtual analog, FM, granular sound engine.
 2 oscillators can be used separately.

 The sequencer is an 8-step based sequencer, supporting up to 32/64 steps.
 You can store 8 patterns for each preset.
 It has 8 preset and sequencer pattern buckets.
 You can quickly switch 8 presets and 64 patterns.

-Three track looper with 5 scenes, you can swap 3 track x 5 scenes while playing.
+3 track looper with 5 scenes, you can swap 3 track x 5 scenes while playing.

-Details
+Details:

 * **Analog Modeling Engine**
   * The analog modeling engine is **original and made from scratch**.
 It uses advanced algorithms for great organic sound.
 The engine is not a copy of a classic synth, it is designed to make modern sounds.